Available Open Access under CC-BY-NC-ND.

 Introduction: Romani Communities and Transformative Change: A New Social Europe ~ Andrew Ryder, Marius Taba and Nidhi Trehan

-Blue Sky Thinking and Mechanisms of Empowerment for the Roma in a New Social Europe ~ Roland Fekovits, Andrew Ryder and Szilvasi;
+Mechanisms of Empowerment for the Roma in a New Social Europe ~ Roland Ferkovics, Andrew Ryder and Marek Szilvasi

 Antigypsyism in Hungary: the Gyöngyöspata case vs ‘the People’s Sense of Justice ~ Bernard Rorke

 ‘The Roma Movement: A Love and Vocation’ (Jenő Setét interviewed by Katalin Rostas)

 Roma Young People’s Activism and Transformative Change ~ Anna Daróczi, Lisa Smith, Sarah Cemlyn